-Where appropriate, geography teaching will form part of the creative curriculum and be taught as part of a topic.
+Geography teaching will form part of the creative curriculum and be taught as part of a theme.
 Suitable objectives will be identified during the planning stage, giving children the opportunity to use their subject knowledge and skills in real contexts.